cselab/pypi4u/README.md

 where epsilon equates to ![equation](http://latex.codecogs.com/gif.latex?%5Cvarepsilon%20%5Csim%20%5Cmathcal%7BN%7D%28%5C0%2C1%29)

 Consequently, all obtained function evaluations are independently and identically distributed, following a normal distribution with a variance of one.
-The synthetic data is stored in a text document `data.txt`, which lists the input value *t* and the corresponding function value *f*.
+The synthetic data is stored in a text document `data.txt` in the main directory, which lists the input value *t* and the corresponding function value *f*.
 Both approaches use the synthetic data and the function definition *f* to approximate the values of the thetas and epsilon.

 ### Common Parameters
 ```